Intelligence-Led Policing in the Era of Artificial Intelligence

 How does AI enhance intelligence-led policing?

-AI enhances intelligence-led policing by processing large datasets quickly, offering real-time crime analytics, improving resource allocation, and predicting future crime trends through machine learning algorithms.
+AI enhances intelligence-led policing by processing large datasets quickly, providing real-time crime analytics, improving resource allocation, and predicting future crime trends through the use of machine learning algorithms.

 Is AI replacing police officers in intelligence-led policing?